Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 * __Telemetry applications__: Real-time data delivery from various devices.
 Here, the key could be the device identifier.
 * __Chat applications__: Message delivery to specific chat groups.
 In this case, the key could be the chat group identifier.

 The [Lightstreamer Kafka Connector](https://github.com/Lightstreamer/Lightstreamer-kafka-connector) is a powerful tool that bridges Apache Kafka with Lightstreamer's real-time data streaming capabilities.
-It enables efficient and scalable real-time data distribution from Kafka topics to a multitude of mobile and web apps via the Lightstreamer server.
+It enables __efficient and scalable real-time data distribution from Kafka topics__ to a multitude of mobile and web apps via the Lightstreamer server.

 Lightstreamer kernel, that is the core of Lightstreamer Kafka Connector, optimizes data delivery to clients through its real-time streaming engine, which efficiently manages data updates.
 By employing techniques like publish-subscribe, delta delivery, conflation, and smart throttling, Lightstreamer minimizes bandwidth usage while ensuring timely delivery of relevant updates to connected clients.
 This approach allows Lightstreamer to scale seamlessly to support large numbers of concurrently connected clients, making it ideal for high-throughput real-time applications.

 ## Features and purpose of tests
-This benchmarking tool is intended to assist developers and system administrators in evaluating the real-time data streaming capabilities of Lightstreamer Kafka Connector.
+This benchmarking tool is intended to assist developers and system administrators in evaluating the __real-time data streaming capabilities__ of Lightstreamer Kafka Connector.
 By simulating a large number of client connections and measuring various performance metrics, users can gain insights into the scalability, throughput, and latency characteristics of each platform.
+And this is always in the context of a comparison with the architecture without the Lightstreamer Kafka Connector.

 The tool includes components for generating load with random data streams, simulating client connections, and measuring key performance indicators such as message delivery latency, throughput, and system resource utilization.